NATIONAL CHOCOLATE COVERED CHERRY DAY

 Use #ChocolateCoveredCherryDay to post on social media.

-NATIONAL CHOCOLATE COVERED CHERRY DAY
+HISTORY OF NATIONAL CHOCOLATE COVERED CHERRY DAY

 While the National Confectioners Association recognizes this day honoring this tasty chocolate treat, National Day Calendar continues to seek the origins of the celebration.